solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 This can be used by an attacker to slow the cluster.

 To address this issue we will add additional surcharge for base fees if the transaction uses any account with application fees but was not available to pay them.
+This is just a recommendatation and is subjected to change to something static instead of dynamic.
 It will work as follows.

-1. Before loading accounts we check that payer has `minimum balance = base fees + other fees + base fees * number of accounts` in the transaction.
+1. Before loading accounts we check that payer has minimum balance `balance >= base fees + other fees + base fees * number of accounts` in the transaction.
 2. If payer does not have this balance minimum transaction fails.
 3. If payer has this balance then we start loading accounts and checking if there are any application fees.
 4. If payer does not have enough balance to pay application fees then we charge payer